- Duration: 7 Days / 6 Nights

 Finally, return to Aswan to catch your flight back to Cairo and settle into a 5* hotel for the night.

-Day Seven: The 7-Day Egypt Easter Experience Comes to an End
+Day Seven: The 7 Days Easter Holiday Experience Comes to an End

 Breakfast at the hotel, then a representative from “Egypt Fun Tours” will drive you to the airport and help you with the last departure requirements to bring your holiday in Egypt to a close.

-Note: You are welcome to give your opinions on adding or eliminating any trips from your tour schedule in order to suit and meet your demands.
+Note: You are welcome to give your opinions on adding or eliminating any trips from your tour schedule to suit and meet your demands.
+CUstomizing this 7 days Easter holiday is possible, just drop us and email with all your requirements.